ios-xr/gisobuild/README.md

   --clean               Delete output dir before proceeding --pkglist PKGLIST [PKGLIST ...]
                         Packages to be added to the output GISO.
 For eXR: optional rpm or smu to package.
+TPA(non-cisco) rpm can also be provided in this option.
 For LNT: either full package filenames or package names for user installable packages can be specified.
 Full package filenames can be specified to choose a particular